Language

 Verbs

-When we write about Hutchies, we are referring to multiple people and things.
+When we write about Hutchies as a builder, we are referring to a single entity (singular).

-• Hutchies has a debt free balance sheet
+- Hutchies has a debt-free balance sheet (singular)

 Capitalisation